-After fishing for piranha, making shelter out of palm leaves, having a run-in with a tarantula during Part 1 of our five-day journey up the Amazon river (read that one first), our adventure through the jungle continues…
+After fishing for piranha, making shelter out of palm leaves, having a run-in with a tarantula during Part 1 of our five-day Amazon trek and journey up the Urubu river (read that one first), our adventure through the jungle continues…

 Day 3 – Make blow dart gun, learn to use blow dart gun, swim with piranhas

 As we walked through the jungle our guide told us lots of stories from his tribe and the things his father taught him, one of which was hunting with blow dart guns.
 One thing lead to another, and as the shavings might tell, we proceeded to make a pair of blow dart guns using nothing but our machetes and materials from the forest.
 Full blog to come on how to make a blow dart gun.

 So we arrive at camp on day one, catch a dozen piranhas.
 Day two we hear about the 12-meter long anaconda that was caught downriver, which had an entire wild boar in its belly.
 Day 3, well, it’s time to shower and there is no running water.
 Enough said.

 Day 4 – Paddle leaky canoe, weather rainstorm, fresh grill amazing piranha

 Having spent a night in the jungle (and survived), the next step to complete the daily-double was to travel up river by canoe, fish for our dinner, then create a campsite directly alongside the river and spend a night with the water wildlife serenading us (OK sometimes serenade meant scaring the be-Jesus out of us).
 As you can tell in the photo we ran into a bit of a storm (thankfully, rain is hard and fast in the jungle).